danstarns/idio-graphql/README.md

 # GraphQLNode

-[`GraphQLNode`](#GraphQLNode) is at the core of idio-graphql, enables developers to encapsulate each node within your graphql API. its recommended to create new folders for `resolvers` to separate logic & keep things clean.
+[`GraphQLNode`](#GraphQLNode) is at the core of idio-graphql, enables developers to encapsulate each node within your graphql API.
+Its recommended to create new folders for `resolvers` to separate logic & keep things clean.

 **example**